sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/deepfakes.md

 sophisticated generation and manipulation of images, audio, and video, commonly known as "deepfakes" - a term that combines "deep learning" and "fakes"[^wikipedia].

-The worrying consequences of the emerging era of widespread and cheap deepfakes on political discourse are being monitored by such projects as the AI Election Project.[AI Election Project][WIRED_AI_ELECTION].
+A worrying consequences of this emerging era of widespread and cheap deepfakes on political discourse are being monitored by such projects as the [AI Election Project][WIRED_AI_ELECTION].

 The challenge of deepfakes in politics is not restricted to any one region of the world, with the following examples documented by the [Election Project][WIRED_AI_ELECTION].